SneedSeedFeed/league-of-crates/README.md

   - Proper docs

 ## Changelog
+- 0.3.3 - Pinned Serde version to 1.0.171, because of the precompiled binaries fiasco.
+Won't matter most likely.

 - 0.3.2 - Derived Clone and PartialEq because I forgor that rust won't allow you to do that if you use this crate

 - 0.3.1 - Updated readme